 — In a quandary

 Dear In a quandary,

-Remember, gentle suggestions are better received than harsh criticism.
-Advice that begins with "You should..." may fall on deaf ears.
-Instead you can try to initiate a discussion, saying something like, "You know, I just read an article that said drinking water is important for keeping skin healthy... and I'm drinking more water as a result."
-Having a conversation about this subject may get your friend to think, and perhaps try, to take steps leading to healthier patterns of eating and activity.
-Then again, she may decide not to pursue anything at this time.
-If this is the case, you can express your concern to your friend, and let her know that if she would ever like to pursue healthier eating habits you are ready to support her.
-In the mean time, remember why you're friends in the first place and enjoy your time together!
+Remember, gentle suggestions and words of encouragement will likely be better received than harsh criticism.
+And, even despite your best efforts, she may decide not to pursue any changes at this time.
+If this is the case, you can express your concern to your friend, suggest helpful resources, and let her know that if she would ever like to make changes and improvements that you’re ready to support her.
+In the meantime, remember why you're friends in the first place and enjoy your time together!

 Can’t find information on the site about your health concern or issue?